 By numerical diagonalization of the Hamiltonian in Eq.~(\ref{eq21}), Figure~\ref{fig7}(a) shows the dressed eigenenergies of the '$-$'-shape four-qubit system under the drive on $Q_{2}$ as a function of the CR drive amplitude.
-One can find that nearby the drive amplitude of $\sim42\,\rm MHz$, there exist level anticrossings arising from the resonance interaction between $Q_{2}$ and its next-near neighbor $Q_{0}$ with the strength of $\sim 55\,\rm kHz$ (in line with the strength of the next-nearest neighbor interaction mediated by $Q_{1}$).
-Meanwhile, for $CX_{21}^{-}$ with the gate length of $250\,\rm ns$ shown in Fig.~\ref{fig6}(a), the peak drive amplitude is about $45\,\rm MHz$ [see also in Fig.~\ref{fig4}(a)].
+One can find that near the drive amplitude of $\sim42\,\rm MHz$, there exist level anticrossings arising from the resonance interaction between $Q_{2}$ and its next-near-neighbor $Q_{0}$ with the strength of $\sim 55\,\rm kHz$ (in line with the strength of the next-nearest neighbor interaction mediated by $Q_{1}$).
+Meanwhile, for $CX_{21}^{-}$ with the gate length of $250\,\rm-ns$ shown in Fig.~\ref{fig6}(a), the peak drive amplitude is about $45\,\rm MHz$ [see also in Fig.~\ref{fig4}(a)].
 These two observations indicate that during the implementation of $250$-$\rm ns$ $CX_{21}^{-}$, the qubit system is operated nearby the anticrossing, thus enabling the population swap between $Q_{2}$ and $Q_{0}$ and causing the increase in leakage and gate errors.
 By contrast, for shorter gates (e.g., $200\,\rm ns$) or slower gates (e.g., $300\,\rm ns$), the qubit system is operated far away from the anticrossing, allowing the suppression of the population swap.
 In this situation, the gate error and leakage will be restored to the level, which is limited mainly by the off-resonance error within the isolated two-qubit system itself, as illustrated in Fig.~\ref{fig6}(a).

-Similarly to $CX_{21}^{-}$, the spikes of gate error and leakage in the '$\top$'-shape and '$\bot$'-shape four-qubit systems, as shown in Figs.~\ref{fig6}(b) and~\ref{fig6}(c), also arise due to the parasitic interactions between the control qubits and their next-near neighbor qubits, highlighted in Figs.~\ref{fig7}(b) and~\ref{fig7}(c).
-Thus, in essence, the increased gate errors shown in Fig.~\ref{fig6} are caused by the static frequency collision resulting from the next-nearest neighbor interaction, as discussed in Sec.~\ref{SecIIA}.
+Similarly to $CX_{21}^{-}$, the spikes of gate error and leakage in the '$\top$'-shape and '$\bot$'-shape four-qubit systems, as shown in Figs.~\ref{fig6}(b) and~\ref{fig6}(c), also arise due to the parasitic interactions between the control qubits and their next-near-neighbor qubits, highlighted in Figs.~\ref{fig7}(b) and~\ref{fig7}(c).
+Thus, in essence, the increased gate errors shown in Fig.~\ref{fig6} are caused by the static frequency collision resulting from the next-nearest-neighbor interaction, as discussed in Sec.~\ref{SecIIA}.